 - Heavyweight class–above 65 kg (144 lbs and up).

 Weighing In Before A Tournament

-The gi competition means you must weigh in wearing gi, and your total weight counts.
+The gi competition requires you to weigh in wearing your gi, and your total weight counts.
 You are not

-If you take part in a no-gi tournament, you will not wear gi at the weigh-in.
+If you take part in a no-gi tournament, you will not wear your gi at the weigh-in.

 IBJJF Weight Classes–Summary